ansys/pyworkbench/doc/source/user-guide.rst

     wb.download_file("*.out")

 There is a special client API to upload a data file from `the ANSYS example database <https://github.com/ansys/example-data/tree/master/pyworkbench>`_ directly to the Workbench server.
-The file name and subdirectory name in the database should be specified:
+The file path relative to the pyworkbench folder in the database should be specified:

 .. code-block:: python

-    client.upload_file_from_example_repo("2pipes.agdb", "2pipes")
+    client.upload_file_from_example_repo("pymechanical-integration/agdb/two_pipes.agdb")

 All the file handling APIs come with a progress bar that is shown by default.
 One can turn off the progress bar with an optional argument: